LanaVl/MyPlaywrightProject.Test/README.md

 # My-Playwright-project

 This project was created as part of a **UI Automation Testing course** and serves as a demonstration of mastering the studied material.
 The task was to develop a **Test Automation Framework** using **Playwright** with **TypeScript** as the programming language, following industry best practices such as the **Page Object Model (POM)** design pattern.

 The main focus is on testing key functionalities of the demo web store:
-🔹 Filtering and sorting products on [demo.nopcommerce.com](https://demo.nopcommerce.com)
+Filtering and sorting products on [demo.nopcommerce.com](https://demo.nopcommerce.com)
+🔹 Verifying the navigation to the correct product category 🔹 Filtering by manufacturer
-🔹 Filtering by manufacturer and price
+🔹 Filtering by price
+🔹 Filtering by memory size (for notebooks)
-🔹 Sorting products by price and number of items per page
+🔹 Sorting products on page by different options (e.g. by price from Low to High) 🔹 Sorting products by number of items per page
-🔹 Verifying correct behavior
+🔹 Verifying correct product info

     My-Playwright-project/
 │
 ├── finalTask_page-objects/     # Page Object classes (CategoryPages, Filters, Sorting, etc.)
-├── configuration/              # Fixtures, test data, and configs ├── tests/                      # Test specifications
+├── configuration/              # Fixtures, test data
+├── tests/                      # Test specifications
 ├── playwright.config.ts        # Playwright configuration file
 └── README.md                   # Project documentation